Carbon Free Future

 Strategic Hydrogen Position

-CFF reserves hydrogen for the areas where the national system gains the most from it: industrial heat, industrial feedstocks, steel, chemicals, fertiliser, refining replacement, heavy goods transport, and a limited strategic margin for system resilience.
+CFF reserves hydrogen for the areas where the national system gains the most from it: industrial heat, industrial feedstocks, steel, chemicals, fertiliser, refining replacement, heavy goods transport, and a fixed 10% strategic reserve that is never sold or exported.

 Manifesto Position